KonstantinKai/proto-flutter-plugin/README.md

 base-url = "https://storage.googleapis.com/flutter_infra_release/releases" # default
 ```

-## Hooks

-Flutter plugin does not support hooks.

 ## Notes

 - Flutter plugin supports version aliases like `stable`, `beta`, `latest`
 - Flutter plugin does not support built-in channel switching feature, `upgrade` and `downgrade` commands.
-It provides only versions for stable and beta channels with Non zero MAJOR part.
+It provides only versions for stable and beta channels with Non zero MAJOR part and respects arch and os compatibility.

+## Hooks

+Flutter plugin does not support hooks.

 ## Contributing